-Epicor has partnered with Jitterbit to integrate our manufacturing and distribution solutions to other cloud or on premises offerings.
+Epicor has partnered with Jitterbit to integrate our manufacturing and distribution solutions to other cloud or on-premises offerings.
 Jitterbit is an Epicor partner and best-in-class integration platform as a service (iPaaS) provider that connects a hybrid cloud environment to extend current investments. plications from any compatible device.
 Currently, mobile access to Kinetic in the cloud varies by application.

 Does Kinetic work with Microsoft Office 365?

-However, some server-side components (such as the Office 365 SharePoint® Server) that exists within select Office 365 SKUs are generally not compatible with Kinetic in the cloud unless it is carefully AD Federated with your environment.
+However, some server-side components (such as the Office 365 SharePoint® Server) that exist within select Office 365 SKUs are generally not compatible with Kinetic in the cloud unless it is carefully AD Federated with your environment.

 How can I customize or configure Kinetic in the cloud?

 Clients may make user interface level customizations and modifications, leverage our user definable fields, BAQs, BPMs, Epicor Functions, and make other customizations and configurations unique to their business needs.
-Generally, these are preserved with release upgrades, though customers are responsible for testing their customizations when pilot environments are upgraded (30 days prior to production upgrades) to ensure continued compatibility.
+Generally, these are preserved with release upgrades, though customers are responsible for testing their customizations when pilot environments are upgraded (30 days before production upgrades) to ensure continued compatibility.

 Form customizations in Kinetic are available, which simply run on the user’s workstation.
 BPM has some restrictions around calling external DLLs because you may not load custom DLLs on the server.
 File system I/O access is also not allowed, because this would involve trying to read or write to disk.
-If you have highly technical configuration requirements, we recommend discussing with the Epicor Customer Solutions Group (CSG).
+If you have highly technical configuration requirements, we recommend discussing them with the Epicor Customer Solutions Group (CSG).